cloudfoundry/community/toc/rfc/rfc-draft-multiple-github-orgs.md

   managed via the CFF TOC automation.
 This currently only includes cloudfoundry.

+### Working Groups are per CFF Github Org
+Working Groups MUST only contain repos from one CFF Github Org.
+The org MUST be defined in the working group yaml.

 ### Rename `org` dir to `orgs`
 Currently the directory
 [org](https://github.com/cloudfoundry/community/tree/main/org) contains yaml